yugabyte/yugabyte-db/docs/content/stable/drivers-orms/smart-drivers-ycql.md

 ### Multiple contact points

 Usually, the contact point is the host address given in the connection configuration by the application.
 The driver creates a control connection to this host address.
 If this host address is unavailable at the time of application's initialization, the application itself fails.
-To avoid such a scenario, you can specify comma-separated multiple host addresses for your applications as contact points.
+To avoid this scenario, you can specify multiple comma-separated host addresses for your applications as contact points.
 If the first host is not accessible, the driver tries to create a control connection to the next contact point, and so on, until it succeeds or all contact points are attempted.

 ### YugabyteDB-specific features

-Yugabyte has forked some of the standard Cassandra drivers and implemented the following additional features to further optimize the performance of YugabyteDB clusters.
+Yugabyte has extended the standard Cassandra drivers with the following additional features to further optimize the performance of YugabyteDB clusters.

-Note that no configuration needs to be explicitly specified to _enable_ these YugabyteDB-specific features.
+These features are enabled by default.

 #### Partition-aware load balance policy

-The smart driver provides a few built-in load balancing policies which govern how requests from the client applications should be routed to a particular node in the cluster.
+The YugabyteDB drivers provide a few built-in load balancing policies which govern how requests from the client applications should be routed to a particular node in the cluster.
 Some policies prefer nodes in the local datacenter, whereas others select a node randomly from the entire cluster irrespective of the datacenter they are in.

 YugabyteDB partitions its table data across the nodes in the cluster as tablets, and labels one copy of each tablet as the _leader_ tablet and other copies as _follower_ tablets.
-The smart drivers have been modified to make use of this distinction, and optimize the read and write performance, by introducing a new load balancing policy.
+The YCQL drivers have been modified to make use of this distinction, and optimize the read and write performance, by introducing a new load balancing policy.

 Whenever it is possible to calculate the hash of the partitioning key (token in Cassandra) from a query, the driver figures out the nodes hosting the leader/follower tablets and sends the query to the appropriate node.
 The decision on which node gets picked up is also determined by the values of Consistency Level (CL) and local datacenter specified by the application.
 YugabyteDB supports only two CLs: QUORUM and ONE.
 If none is specified, it considers QUORUM.